Goodale Homestead: History

 George Francis Dow and owner John Goodale designed and built the original 1702 portion of the Goodale Homestead in what was then Marlborough, Massachusetts.
-When he died in 1752, the house passed to his only son Nathan Goodale.
+When Goodale died in 1752, the house passed to his only son Nathan Goodale.
 At least five generations of notable Goodales were born or lived at the homestead, including Nathan's only son Abner Goodale, a captain in the American Revolutionary War who fought at the Battle of White Plains and later a deacon.

 Abner and his wife Mary "Molly" Howe Goodale had at least ten children.
 Their first son Nathan Goodale became a schoolteacher while his younger brother David Goodale followed in their father's footsteps as a deacon.
 Their youngest sister Lucy Goodale Thurston became one of the first American Protestant missionaries in Hawaii.

 Both Nathan and David Goodale had large families.
 Though Nathan was the oldest son he decided David should be the house's owner and occupant, supposedly stating, "Thou art the one to remain.
 Our father was a deacon, you are also a deacon, and let remain as the Deacon Goodale farm."

 David Goodale was an anti-slavery abolitionist who ran for Congress on the Free Soil Party ticket.
 The house therefore possibly served as a stop on the Underground Railroad prior to the American Civil War.
 David's son David Brainard Goodale also became a deacon, making him the fifth generation of Goodales and third generation of deacons who were born or lived at the ancestral homestead.

 In 1955 then owner Mrs. Arthur Greenwood donated the house's northern ell to the Smithsonian Institution.
 When the Marlborough, Hudson, and Massachusetts Historical Commissions inventoried the house as a historic property in 1974, Mrs. Greenwood's estate owned it.

 The house was listed on the National Register of Historic Places on January 21, 1975.
 Since 1975 the house has been owned by corporations established by Thurston Twigg-Smith, Hawaiian businessman and a great-great-grandson of Lucy Goodale Thurston.